 Housekeeping Chores.
-Students are responsible for daily • and/or weekly chores in the community areas of their assigned residential living facility.
+Students are responsible for daily and/or weekly chores in the community areas of their assigned residential living facility.
 These chores are posted on a rotating schedule, and administrated by the Residential Coordinator.
 Chores not completed on a regular basis may result in a meeting with the Dean/Assistant Dean of Students and possible disciplinary action as he/she sees fit.

-- Personal Laundry.

-a.
-Students are assigned a laundry day(s) which is - posted, and they may use the washers and dryers which are available for personal items.
-Students must provide their own detergent, etc. - b.
-Students are required to launder their own bedding.
+Personal Laundry.
+2. a.
+Students are assigned a laundry day(s) which is posted, and they may use the washers and dryers which are available for personal items.
+Students must provide their own detergent, etc.